tanyaweaver/python-dev-accelerator/source/assignments/proper_parenthetics.rst

 My first programming language was Lisp.
 If you're at all familiar with it, you'll probably know that in Lisp there are a lot of parentheses.

-Your assignment is to build a quick Python function that takes a unicode string (text) as input and returns one of three possible values:
+Your assignment is to build a quick Python function **incorporating one of this week's data structures** that takes a unicode string (text) as input and returns one of three possible values:

 * Return 1 if the string is "open" (there are open parens that are not closed)
 * Return 0 if the string is "balanced" (there are an equal number of open and